- An Operating system is a set of programs that is used to manage the basic hardware resources of a computer.

 The OS keeps a list of jobs/tasks currently being run and monitors them as they move in & out of the processor.
 It also arranges them in a particular order to make it easy for the processor to execute them and to know how & when to fetch instructions & data for each task.

 The OS controls the selection & operation of hardware devices used for input, output and storage.

 The OS determines which task uses a particular resource and at what time.
 To do this, it gives each resource a unique identification number called an Interrupt number so that, when two tasks request to use a resource at the same time, the one with higher priority interrupt is granted control.

-This prevents an undesirable situation called deadlock that occurs when a particular task holds a needed resource & refuses to release it for use other tasks.
+This prevents an undesirable situation called deadlock that occurs when a particular task holds a needed resource & refuses to release it for use by other tasks.

 - Error reporting & correction routines.

 The OS has many ways of reporting to the user of any errors that occur during program execution.
-It does this monitoring the status of the computer system & performing error checks on both hardware and software.
+It does this by monitoring the status of the computer system & performing error checks on both hardware and software.

 When the user makes an error, the OS through the Kernel determines the cause of the error, and prints diagnostic messages on the screen suggesting appropriate routines of how the error can be corrected.

 In case of a fatal error that cannot be corrected, the program will be suspended permanently.
-E.g., the user program will prematurely terminate when it encounters an illegal operation, such as, dividing a no. 0 or if it attempts to read a data file that had not been opened.
+E.g., the user program will prematurely terminate when it encounters an illegal operation, such as, dividing a no. by 0 or if it attempts to read a data file that had not been opened.

 - Interrupt handling.